Lyme Disease: The Basics

 Some doctors began to use ‘Lyme disease’ as an overarching term that included co-infections.
 The International Lyme and Associated Diseases Society (ILADS) members agreed to extend the definition of Lyme disease to include co-infections.

 In 2018 the Australian Department of Health named Chronic Lyme disease (contracted in Australia), which they consider to be a mystery illness, “Debilitating Symptom Complexes Attributed To Ticks (DSCATT)”.
+They had previously referred to it as “Lyme-like illness”.

 However, DSCATT is not considered to be a diagnosis.
 (See also Australian Lyme).